- 58.14% of the 129 Aberdeen Standard funds have regularly ranked among the worst performers in their sectors.

 Aberdeen Standard Review

-The big money merger between Standard Life and Aberdeen has resulted in the formation of the UK’s largest active fund manager, but unhappy with the merger, many of their investors decided to move elsewhere.
-Indeed, Aberdeen Standard Investments reported that outflows increased to £40.9 billion in 2018.
+The big money merger between Standard Life and Aberdeen has resulted in the formation of the UK’s largest active fund manager, but unhappy with the merger, many of their investors decided to move elsewhere with outflows exceeding £40 billion in 2018.